 A consequence of being soilborne or waterborne is an extremely patchy distribution at the landscape level.
-However, the distribution of soilborne or waterborne Phytophthora species can be further expanded through various human-related mechanisms including planting of infected plants and movement of soil along roads or paths (Ristaino & Gumpertz 2000; Krull et al. 2013).
+However, the distribution of soilborne or waterborne Phytophthora species can be further expanded through various human-related mechanisms, including planting of infected plants and movement of soil along roads or paths (Krull et al. 2013; Ristaino and Gumpertz 2000).
 Additionally, once introduced in a site, propagules of these pathogens will move on their own following gravity and movement of water in waterways and in underground water tables (Maurel et al. 2001).
 When humans are not directly involved in their spread, these pathogens often appear to move more easily downhill than uphill.
 Downhill spread can be significant because it occurs via both root contacts and downward movement of infested water or contaminated soil.
 Uphill movement, by contrast, is usually more limited, because it relies almost exclusively on root contacts.

-There are some commonalities among all soilborne/waterborne species: they tend to be more abundant in soils with a loamy to clay structure and less abundant in sandy well-drained soils (Cook & Papendick 1972); their frequency increases as rainfall and temperature increase (Thompson et al. 2014); and high levels of soil infestation are associated with soils that are poor in organic matter (Weste & Marks 1987), as in the case of serpentine soils (Shearer & Crane 2011).
-Furthermore, disease development appears to be more marked in those climates that alternate between wet and dry periods, e.g. regions characterized by a Mediterranean climate (Burgess et al. 2016).
+There are some commonalities among all soilborne and waterborne species: they tend to be more abundant in soils with a loamy to clay structure and less abundant in sandy, well-drained soils (Cook and Papendick 1972); their frequency increases as rainfall and temperature increase (Thompson et al. 2014); and high levels of soil infestation are associated with soils that are poor in organic matter (Weste and Marks 1987), as in the case of serpentine soils (Shearer and Crane 2011).
+Furthermore, disease development appears to be more marked in those climates that alternate between wet and dry periods, for example, regions characterized by a Mediterranean climate (Burgess et al. 2016).
 The reasons behind marked disease severity in areas with Mediterranean climate may be twofold.
 First, wet-dry cycles maximize the frequency and the duration of periods in which soil is wet but not saturated at field capacity: in fact, anaerobiosis in saturated soils actually depresses sporulation by Phytophthoras (Nesbitt et al. 1979).
 Second, plants infected during wet periods may then become more susceptible to colonization by Phytophthoras due to the stress induced by prolonged periods of drought (Desprez-Loustau et al. 2006).

-Establishment and spread of exotic soilborne/waterborne Phytophthora species
+Establishment and spread of exotic species

-Major pathways for the initial primary introduction of Phytophthora spp. in a new region include the use of infected plant material or of infested soil (Liebhold et al. 2012; Parke et al. 2014).
-Phytophthora inoculum (e.g. infectious propagules) may be present either in infected plant tissue, in the soil plants have been grown in, or in both (Jung et al. 2016).
-Once introduced in a new site, secondary spread up to a few meters per year can be the result of root-to-root infection or of infection of roots by hyphae, and of movement of infectious or survival structures (sporangia, chlamydospores, and oospores) through splash (Ristaino & Gumpertz 2000), or of the movement of insects or small animals that may carry Phytophthora propagules on their bodies.
-Longer-range spread, up to tens or even hundreds of km per year, can occur through soil movement due to vehicular traffic or to animal movement, and through the movement of infested water.
+Major pathways for the initial primary introduction of exotic soilborne and waterborne Phytophthora species in a new region include the use of infected plant material or of infested soil (Liebhold et al. 2012; Parke et al. 2014).
+Phytophthora inoculum (e.g., infectious propagules) may be present either in infected plant tissue, in the soil plants have been grown in, or in both (Jung et al. 2016).
+Once introduced in a new site, secondary spread up to a few meters per year can be the result of root-to-root infection or of infection of roots by hyphae, and of movement of infectious or survival structures (sporangia, chlamydospores and oospores)